braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 // → Fri Mar 21 2014 00:00:00 GMT-0300 (BRT)
 ```

-When giving the Date constructor a single argument, that argument is treated as such a millisecond number.
 Quando fornecemos apenas um arfumento ao construtor do _Date_, ele é tratado como se fosse um número de milisegundos.

-Date objects provide methods like getFullYear (getYear gets you the useless two-digit version), getMonth, getDate, getHours, getMinutes, and getSeconds to extract their components.
 Objetos _Date_ possuem métodos como _getFullYear_ (_getYear_ retorna apenas os inúteis dois últimos dígitos do ano), _getMonth_, _getDate_, _getHours_, _getMinutes_ e _getSeconds_  para extrair os componentes da data.

-So now, by putting parentheses around the parts that we are interested in, we can easily extract a date from a string.
 Então agora, ao colocar parenteses em volta das partes que nos interessam, podemos facilmente extrair uma data de uma _string_.

 ```